Zohair-coder/drexel-scraper/README.md

 ## Docker

 You can also run the scraper in a Docker container.
 Make sure [Docker](https://docs.docker.com/get-docker/) is installed.
-Then run the following command to run it:
+You can then either open up the folder in VS Code as a Dev Container (preferred), or run the following command to run it:

 ```bash
 docker compose up -d --build